 - Study/Project work time (usually about 25 hours/week outside of class time)

-- Intentional times to reflect on the day/week, prep for the upcoming day/week, adjust calendar, etc.
+- Time to reflect on the day/week, prep for the upcoming day/week, adjust calendar, etc.

 - Personal, Health + Wellness